 10. Cart Abandonment Rate

-This mobile app KPI is the percentage of the shoppers who started shopping by adding products to the cart; however, they abandoned the process without completing the transaction.
+This mobile app KPI is the percentage of shoppers who started shopping by adding products to the cart; however, they abandoned the process without completing the transaction.
+There can be several reasons behind this like improper pricing, slow load speed, long checkouts, etc.

 11. Return On Investment